tajnymag/tajnymag/README.md

-# Bc.
+# Ing.
 Marek Lukáš

 <div>
 <img src="https://avatars.githubusercontent.com/u/3985946" width="30%" height="30%"/>
 </div>

-Grad student at VSB Technical University of Ostrava with a passion for the open web.
+Full on nerd with a passion for open software and

 <div>
 <a href="mailto:tajnymag@gmail.com">tajnymag@gmail.com</a> | <a href="https://github.com/tajnymag">github.com/tajnymag</a>